-One of the things I wish to do on this blog is show you realistic examples of using the Spring Framework in Enterprise Application Development.
+One of the things I wish to do on this blog is to show you realistic examples of using the Spring Framework in Enterprise Application Development.
 The Spring Framework is very popular for building large scale applications.
-When you build a ecommerce website that might have 50,000 users on it at any given time the scope of the application you are building changes.
-This type of site quickly outgrows the traditional 3 tier architecture (web server / app server / database server).
+When you build an e-commerce website that might have 50,000 users on it at any given time the scope of the application you are building changes.
+This type of site quickly outgrows the traditional 3 tier architecture (web server/app server/database server).
 The ‘website’ is no longer a simple war file being deployed to Tomcat.
 You have a data center, with a small server farm.
-Load balancers, application clusters, message queuing, ‘cloud computing’, micro services.
-The Spring Framework was not only built for this type of application environment, it thrives in it.
+Load balancers, application clusters, message queuing, ‘cloud computing’, micro-services.
+The Spring Framework was not only built for this type of application environment, but it also thrives in it.

 Each of these environments will have its own configuration needs.
 As the scope of your application grows, chances are the uniqueness of each environment will grow too.
 The Spring Framework has some outstanding tools which are used to manage the complexities of modern enterprise application development.
 First, let’s consider some common challenges in the types of environments you will need to support in a large enterprise application.